AdobeDocs/uxp-xd/src/pages/index.md

 ![Hero image](./illustration.png)

-# Adobe XD Developer Documentation
+# UXP for Adobe XD documentation

 UXP (**U**nified E**x**tensibility **P**latform) lets you build plugins for XD and other Creative Cloud apps.
 Automate workflows, build new features, and connect to other software and services—all with HTML, CSS, and JavaScript.